mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 Instead, offer writers as much flexibility as you can.
 Instead of imagining your ideal timing requirements, think about what you can live with.
 Can you tolerate a turnaround time of a week or more on assignments?
 If so, you'll save money and attract better candidates if you offer this flexibility.

-## Pay per hour, per word, or per piece?
+## Pay per hour, per word, or per article?

 When it comes to pay structure for your freelancers, you have several options: